mllavin/shopping_cart_exam/README.md

 ## Requirements

 1. Java 1.8 installed
-2. JAVA_HOME environment variable set to point to (i)
+2. JAVA_HOME environment variable set to point to (1)

 ## How to run the program